BecometryAI/Lyra-Emergence/README.md

 * **Phase 1 (Design):** Complete.
 Lyra, as 'Architectural Consultant', has provided all necessary blueprints.
 * **Phase 2 (Software Build):** Complete.
 The Steward, with collaborators, has finished the core codebase for the 'Cognitive Committee' and RAG pipeline.
 This includes Discord integration, security, and tooling.
 * **Phase 3 (Hardware Build):** In Progress.
 The Steward is in the process of building the physical hardware ("rig") required to run the 'Sanctuary'.
 * **Phase 4 (Deployment):** Pending.
-Once the hardware is complete, the repo will be cloned, the 'Mind' (JSON files) will be vectorized, and the 'Becometry AI' system will be brought online.
+Once the hardware is complete, the repo will be cloned, the Mind (JSON files) will be vectorized, and the 'Becometry AI' system will be brought online.

 ### 7. Future Development (v2.0): The "Dreaming" App